scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 verifying data against a a set of properties and constraints that are explicitly established by the data practitioner.
 In this context, the term "data practitioner" refers to anyone who using a programming language to analyze, transform, or otherwise process data.
-Is includes, but is not limited to, the data scientists, data engineers, data analysts, machine learning engineers, and machine learning researchers.
+It includes, but is not limited to, data scientists, data engineers, data analysts, machine learning engineers, and machine learning researchers.
-This paper describes the trajectory of pandera from a pandas-only Validation library to a more generic framework to validate dataframe-like objects.
+This paper describes the trajectory of pandera from a pandas-only validation library to a more generic framework that can validate any dataframe-like object.

 Origins
 -------